microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 -  `items` -  The array of objects to be displayed.

+- `spanmap` - When the array elements are of varying spans authors can pass an array of `SpanMap` objects that corresponds to the position and span of each element in the `items` array.

 -  `viewportElement` -  The HTML element being used as the viewport.

 -  `itemTemplate` -  The ViewTemplate used to generate list items in the repeat directive.

 -  `listItemContext` -  Used to pass a custom context object to the child list items.
+The default object type to pass here is a `VirtualListItemContext`.
+Authors that specify custom child types could pass their own custom context objects here as well.

 _Slots:_

 -   `default`

-_Events_

--   `rendered-range-change` - Event fired when the range of items being rendered changes.
+#### Virtual List Item  API

+_Component name:_

+- `fast-virtual-list-item`

+_Properties:_

+- `itemData` - The data associated with this list item.
+Properties can be bound to in the template as `${x => x.itemData.myProperty}`.

+- `itemIndex` - The index of the item in the items array.
+Properties can be bound to in the template as `${x => x.index}`.

+-  `listItemContext` - The `listItemContext` assigned to the parent `virtual-list`.
+It has the following properties:

+    - `listItemContentsTemplate` - The `ViewTemplate` to use to use as the template for the `list-context-item`.

+    Note that authors can extend the `VirtualListItemContext` type that `virtual-list-item` expects to add their own properties that would then be accessible in the `listItemContentsTemplate` they have provided with a `${x => x.listItemContext.myCustomProp}` binding.

 #### The SpanMap interface